openstack/diskimage-builder/diskimage_builder/elements/bootloader/README.rst

 * ``DIB_BOOTLOADER_SERIAL_CONSOLE`` sets the serial device to be used as a console.
 It defaults to ``hvc0`` for PowerPC, ``ttyAMA0,115200`` for ARM64, otherwise ``ttyS0,115200``.

+* ``DIB_BOOTLOADER_VIRTUAL_TERMINAL`` sets the virtual terminal be used as a console.
+It defaults to ``tty0``.
+When explicitly set to an empty string then no virtual terminal console kernel argument is added.